Robert Klein: Early work

 Klein's first major appearance was as host of the 1970 summer replacement television series Comedy Tonight, on which were introduced many of the routines that in the next few years would be released on record albums.
 His extensive routines about the Watergate scandal made him highly popular in the 1970s.
 In 1974, he appeared in an episode of Paul Sand in Friends and Lovers.

 Klein starred in HBO's first stand-up comedy special in 1975 during the cable channel's early broadcast days and has continued to appear in several more one-man shows which have typically concluded with his "I can't stop my leg" routine.
-On 15 November 1975, during Season 1, and again in Season 3, on 28 January 1978, Klein hosted Saturday Night Live.
-His skits included Tough Director in 1975, Nick The Lounge Singer Sings Star Wars Theme in 1978 and The Olympia Restaurant: Cheeseburger, Chips and Pepsi in 1978.
+On November 15, 1975, during season one, and again in season three, on January 28, 1978, Klein hosted Saturday Night Live.
+His skits included "Tough Director" in 1975, "Nick The Lounge Singer Sings Star Wars Theme" in 1978 and "The Olympia Restaurant: Cheeseburger, Chips and Pepsi" in 1978.

-In 1979, Klein starred in Neil Simon's musical comedy They're Playing Our Song opposite Lucie Arnaz.
-He received a Tony Award for Best Actor in a Musical nomination.
+In 1979 Klein starred in Neil Simon's musical comedy They're Playing Our Song opposite Lucie Arnaz.
+He was nominated for a Tony Award for Best Actor in a Musical.

-In 1985, he starred in the "Wordplay" segment of The Twilight Zone, which cast him against type in a dramatic role.
-In 1986, Klein had his own late-night talk show, Robert Klein Time, which ran on the USA Network until 1988.
+In 1985 he starred in the "Wordplay" segment of The Twilight Zone, which cast him against type in a dramatic role.
+In 1986 Klein had his own late-night talk show, Robert Klein Time, which ran on the USA Network until 1988.
 The following year, Klein hosted Monty Python Live at Aspen, a reunion and tribute show for the five surviving members of the British comedy troupe, in a special that appeared on HBO in 1998.